gary149/skills/README.md

-# Using Hugging Face skills with Claude Code
+# Using Hugging Face skills with your coding agent

 ⚠️ First draft: Loads of generated content.
 Scripts are tested and working, but the documentation is rough.